 There’s nothing worse than a pizza with a crust that’s hard and dense instead of soft and fluffy.

 Pizza crust is supposed to be the crown of the slice not the stuff you leave behind on your plate.

-Don’t worry too much about the flour you’re using or brushing the dough with water halfway through the bake like you see recommended on some other blogs and forums.
-Instead, just focus on the basics – a highly hydrated dough, ample rest, gentle shaping and a shorter bake time.
+Don’t worry about the flour you’re using or brushing the dough with water halfway through the bake like you see recommended on some other blogs and forums.
+Instead, just focus on the basics – a highly hydrated dough (without too much flour), a pizza steel, ample proofing, gentle shaping, and a shorter bake time.

-Follow my advice and you will be cooking the softest and airiest pizzas right in your home oven.
+Follow my advice and you will be cooking soft, airy, and delicious pizza right in your home oven.